birth-outcomes/birth_outcomes_summary/our_study/research_proposal.md

 * Diagnosis of NE or HIE (severe, moderate, grade 2 or grade 3)
 * Therapeutic hypothermia for 2 or more consecutive days{cite}`gale_brain_2017`

-I would recommend checking the number of infants meeting this criteria - but I think it highly likely this will be insufficient for analysis, and so it will likely need to be one of the more general outcomes, such as:
+I would recommend checking the number of infants meeting this criteria - but I think it highly likely this will be insufficient for analysis (based on numbers in studies mentioned above), and so it will likely need to be one of the more general outcomes, such as:
 * Transfer to neonatal care services
-* Need to resuscitation
+* Need for resuscitation

 Although these are relevant to identifying HIE, if we use them as the outcome, we would need to explicitly state that the model is predicting that outcome, and *not* HIE.